 “By faith Noah, being divinely warned of things not yet seen moved with godly fear prepared an ark for the saving of his household, by which he challenged the world and became an heir of the righteousness which is according to faith” (verse 7).

 This verse gives us a number of important insights into what made Noah do this thing.
 First of all, we read that he was “divinely warned.”

 God spoke to Noah.
 (Romans 10:17) says that “faith comes by hearing, and hearing by the word of God.”

 We also read that Noah “moved with Godly fear.”
-Noah had a reverence for or a fear as in Honor of the Lord.
+Noah had a reverence for, or a fear Honor of, the Lord.